AAP CA Advocacy Priorities

 Access To Care

 Every child deserves comprehensive, quality, pediatric health care & every pediatrician deserves to be fully supported in delivering that care!
-Special attention is given to the access needs of vulnerable populations such as children with special health care needs, foster children, children of immigrant families, children who are homeless, children impacted by the criminal justice system, and LGBTQ youth.
+Special attention is given to the importance of achieving racial and ethnic parity in child health access, and addressing the access needs of vulnerable populations such as children with special health care needs, foster children, children of immigrant families, children who are homeless, children impacted by the criminal justice system, and LGBTQ youth.

 Advocacy related to COVID19 includes policies & funds to ensure pediatric practice viability, a "Back to Office" campaign to educate policymakers & families about the need for timely well child visits & vaccines, telehealth payment parity, fully adequate PPE supplies & physician wellness support, safe school reopening guidance, and support for children’s hospitals.